 We’ve highlighted how supply chains and logistics technology have impacted the way a business operates.
 As noted previously, strong technology makes for a stronger business by reducing operating costs, improving efficiency and customer service.
-While this is crucial for all businesses, it’s ever so important for oceanic freight companies, who combined, were estimated to loose upwards of $10 billion in 2016 according to SeaIntelligence Consulting.
-Improving supply chains is critical and the use of technology is leading the way towards much needed improvements.
+While this is crucial for all businesses, it’s ever so important for oceanic freight companies, who combined, were estimated to lose upwards of $10 billion in 2016 according to SeaIntelligence Consulting.
+Improving supply chains is critical and the use of technology is leading the way towards much-needed improvements.

-There are a lot of buzz words in the industry now with hot technologies set to change not only shipping, but the world as we know it.
-Artificial intelligence, machine learning, blockchain etc. Let's see how blockchain and the "smart ships" phenomena is set to bring efficiency.
+There are a lot of buzz words in the industry now with hot technologies set to change not only shipping but the world as we know it.
+Artificial intelligence, machine learning, blockchain, etc. Let's see how blockchain and the "smart ships" phenomena are set to bring efficiency.

-Smart ships are being built with the ability to communicate with other vessels, ports and partners.
+Smart ships are being built with the ability to communicate with other vessels, ports, and partners.
 The world’s first smart ship was revealed at the Smart Ship Development Forum & Smart Ship Demo “i-Dolphin” in 2016.
-The ship applies real-time data transmission and collection, large-capacity calculations, digital modeling and remote control.
-All of this is designed in to the ship to better guarantee navigational safety and improve operational efficiency of ship.
+The ship applies real-time data transmission and collection, large-capacity calculations, digital modeling, and remote control.
+All of this is designed into the ship to better guarantee navigational safety and improve the operational efficiency of the ship.

 In 2015, Hyundai and its partner Accenture announced plans to design a ship that will include a network of sensors and analytics software to improve port logistics and maintenance, as well as reduce running costs.
 Also in 2015, CMA CGM equipped one of its 18,000-TEU vessels with Traxens technology, which allows containers to communicate with the vessel by using built-in relay antennas.